 The subject of skills is a very pertinent one.
 The DPO is unlike any other role in the whole organisation in what it requires.
 A DPO needs advanced knowledge on the GDPR and other relevant data protection laws.
 They need to understand the business, the data it handles and how to interact with the customer base and the regulator.
 The DPO needs to understand Data Security to a good level and needs to be up-to-date with the latest threats to the business and the data it protects.

 One overlooked consideration is whether a dual-role DPO is really a wise move.
 You want the very best talent for your DPO, and for larger organisations, it’s rare to find an existing employee that is of high calibre that also has large amounts of spare capacity to take on the role.
 Under the GDPR, the DPO is not a small role, especially in the run-up phase to gain compliance.

 However, many small to medium size enterprises are well suited to the dual role DPO.
-I know of one with a legal counsel as their DPO, one using their Head of Compliance and one is their Finance Director.
+I know of one with a legal counsel as their DPO and one is using their Head of Compliance.
 There is no magic answer, and no one size fits all, but be prepared for your dual role DPO feeling pressures on both sides of their job for time and attention.
 The WP29 advises that the judgement should be made on a case-by-case basis.